Vishal710-max/Code-Alpha-Tasks/chat Bot/README.md

    When you run the script you'll see a welcome banner and can start chatting with Jarvis.
    Here are the main commands you can use:

       Greetings

          Say hello, hi, or hey to start the conversation.

       Jarvis responds with a friendly greeting.

          Ask How Jarvis Is

       Type how are you or similar phrases.

          Jarvis replies with cheerful responses.

       Jokes

          Ask for a joke or something funny.

          Jarvis tells a random joke.

       Weather

          Ask about the weather, temperature, or forecast.

          Jarvis gives a fictional weather report.

       Time

          Ask for the time, clock, or hour.

          Jarvis shows the current system time.

       Quotes

          Request a quote, inspire, or motivation.

          Jarvis shares an inspirational quote.

       Color Theme

          Type color or change color.

          Jarvis changes the chat color theme.

       Help

          Type help to see all available commands in a table.

       Exit

          Say bye or exit to end the conversation.

 Jarvis shows a summary and conversation history (optional).

 Notes & Tips
    For best visuals, ensure you have the rich library installed:

-bash
-pip install rich
+pip install rich :
       Jarvis BOT handles unknown inputs gracefully by suggesting available commands.

 Conversation history is displayed at the end of the session if you choose to view it.

 Troubleshooting
       ImportError: rich not installed
       Install it with: pip install rich

 KeyboardInterrupt
       If you press Ctrl+C, the chatbot will exit gracefully.

 Other errors
       The script catches exceptions and continues the chat session.

 Contributing
       Improvements, new features, or UX tweaks are welcome.
 Please open an issue or submit a pull request with a clear             description of the change.

-License
-MIT — feel free to use and adapt this chatbot for your own needs.

 Author / Contact
 Created by Vishal710-max (as part of Code-Alpha-Tasks)